s-dousse/Bank_tech_test/README.md

 # Bank Tech Test

-This is my first tech test , I will practice my OO design and TDD skills, aiming to produce the best code I can when there is a minimal time pressure.
+In my first tech test, I will practice my OO design and TDD skills to produce the best code with minimal time pressure.

 ### Tools